 - Management of insurance claims (additional fees may apply)

 This list is, of course, not exhaustive and we are happy to tailor our service to each landlord’s individual requirements.
 The fee charged is dependent on the level of service chosen and our fees are set out in our Terms of Business.

 An inventory provides a list of all the contents and condition of the property including walls, floors, doors, light fitting, furnishings, bathroom and kitchen fittings and appliances.

 - Preparation of the inventory, during which the inventory clerk will visit the property and prepare the report prior to occupation

 - Check-in at the commencement of the tenancy

 - Check-out at the end of the tenancy, when any changes or damages as well as professional opinion on wear and tear or maintenance issues are noted and added to the report

 The inventory is a document produced by an independent inventory company.
 The inventory provides a professional assessment of the condition of the property and is essential for any later claim made on the tenants deposit for damages or cleaning issues at the end of the tenancy.

-Prior to the date of occupancy, the tenant will be required to deposit funds usually equivalent to one and a half months rent which will be held in accordance with the regulations of the Tenancy Deposit Scheme (see further details) until the end of the tenancy.
+Prior to the date of occupancy, the tenant will be required to deposit funds usually equivalent to 5 weeks rent which will be held in accordance with the regulations of the Tenancy Deposit Scheme (see further details) until the end of the tenancy.
 The deposit is held to cover any dilapidations that may occur during the tenancy, as noted on the Inventory check in and out reports.